joshuahey/joshuahey/README.md

 - 🔭 I’m currently working on Harmonic Analysis and Partial Differential Equations.
 - 🌱 I’m currently learning Neural nets used to solve Partial Differential Equations.
-- 👯 I’m looking to collaborate on anything related to Analysis or Theoretical Machine Learning.
+- 👯 I’m looking to collaborate on anything related in Analysis or Theoretical Machine Learning.